-To help hirers understand if you’re right for the job, every profile contains smart data points based on what you get up to on limber.
+To help hirers understand if you’re right for the job, every profile contains smart data points based on your activity.
 The more shifts you work, the more ratings you’ll receive.
 Star ratings are given by venues at the end of each shift and based on how well you perform.
-Your reliability rating is based on how you behave on limber, and how often you cancel late.
+Your reliability rating is based on how often you cancel late.

-⭐ You weren’t a great fit for the job, but good effort.
+⭐ You weren’t quite the right fit for the job, but good effort.

 ⭐⭐ Great.
 You did well.
 The hirer has no complaints.

 ⭐⭐⭐ Amazing job.
 The hirer would love to see you again.

 You should always aim to do your best, but star ratings are only there as a guide, so don’t be disheartened if you don’t receive 3 stars every time.
 If you feel you’ve been given the wrong rating, or that your feedback doesn’t accurately reflect your performance, let us know and we’ll look into it for you.

 You can cancel shifts 72 hours before the shift start time without receiving any kind of penalty.
 It’s a good idea to politely let the hirer know that you’re no longer able to attend, but you won’t receive any marks against your reliability.